Proto-Indo-European accent: Description

 In many descendants, the original free accent system was replaced with a system of bound accent.
 Free accent is preserved in Vedic Sanskrit (of modern Indo-Iranian languages, according to some and Pashto), Hellenic, Balto-Slavic and Anatolian.
-In Proto-Germanic, free accent was retained long enough for Verner's Law to be dependent on it, but later, stress was shifted to the first syllable of the word.
+Free accent was retained long enough in pre-Proto-Germanic for Verner's Law to be dependent on it, but later, stress was shifted in Proto-Germanic to the first syllable of the word.

 In inflected words, such as nouns and verbs, the accent could either remain on the same syllable, or change position between different inflected forms.
 Different paradigms of accentuation are associated with particular morphological formations.

 Words where the accent remains on the same syllable are said to have fixed accent.
 This includes thematic nouns (nouns whose inflected stem ends in a thematic vowel), and also a minority of athematic nouns.
 Nouns with fixed accent are divided into barytones if they are accented on the first syllable and oxytones if they are accented on the last syllable: